Best Dog Food for the Scottish Deerhound

 Ingredients to Look for and Some to Avoid

-Protein and fat are the main ingredients in the diet for an Scottish Deerhound, as they are for most dogs.
+Protein and fat are the main ingredients in the diet for a Scottish Deerhound, as they are for most dogs.
 However, not all protein and fat are the same.
-It’s important that the protein and fat in the dog food comes from good sources if you want your dog to be healthy.
+It’s important that the protein and fat in the dog food come from good sources if you want your dog to be healthy.
 For example, both shoe leather and steak contain protein but there’s a big difference in the nutrition they provide.

-Ideally you will select a dog food that features two or three meat proteins in the first several ingredients listed.
+Ideally, you will select a dog food that features two or three meat proteins in the first several ingredients listed.
 Both whole meats and meat meals are good sources of protein.
 Whole meats refer to foods such as whole chicken, beef, fish, and lamb.
 However, whole meats contain normal water moisture.
 Animals are about 70 percent water, just as humans are.
 If the water from these meats were removed, they would normally be placed lower on the ingredient list since the dog food label is required to list food by weight before cooking.
 Some people don’t like meat meals as much as whole meats but they are a concentrated form of the meat in which the moisture has been removed.
 They contain several times as much protein as a whole meat.
 Meat meals are usually quite acceptable as one of the first ingredients in a good quality dog food.
 They are used by many good dog food brands.

 Dogs also need good sources of fat.
 Some vitamins are only fat-soluble and your dog needs them in his diet.
 But fat, like protein, varies in quality depending on the source.
 You should look for named fat sources such as chicken fat.
 Other named fats also provide needed nutrients such as fish oil which can provide omega-3 fatty acid to help keep the skin and coat healthy.
 Puppies can benefit from DHA which is Docosahexaenoic acid.
 This is a specific form of omega-3 fatty acid that helps with brain and eye development.
 Older dogs seem to benefit from medium chain triglycerides which feature medium chain fatty acids (MCFAs).
 These have been found to help older dogs feel and act younger.
 They are often made from a combination of coconut oil and other oils.